 Grandiosity, check.
 Antiques everywhere.
 High ceilings.
 Elaborate breakfast.
-Check, check, all here.
+Check, check, check, all here.
 The real difference is in the experience, and the hosts.
 You could spend your entire visit chatting with them about New Orleans, art, travel, history, and whatever far-flung topics arise.
-They’re interesting and interested, which describes much of New Orleans’s population, but now you’re at home with them (home being an 1830s Esplanade Avenue glamour gal, the former “party home” to a wealthy plantation family, now tarted up to the nines).
+They’re interesting and interested, which describes much of New Orleans’ population, but now you’re at home with them (home being an 1830s Esplanade Avenue glamour gal, the former “party home” to a wealthy plantation family, now tarted up to the nines).
 Quibblers (Instagram posters of scuffed baseboard shots—who probably shouldn’t come to a 300-year-old city) will find things to complain about.
-The anachronistic, 1970s bathrooms are boring, for starters.
+The anachronistic, 1970s bathrooms are ho-hum, for starters.
 But there are loaner bikes to get you to the nearby French Quarter or City Park.
-And when you step into the dreamy, moss-hung backyard, with its hot tub and a secret garden, magic begins.
+And when you step into the dreamy, moss-hung backyard, with its hot tub and secret garden, magic begins.

 New Orleans› Hotel